National Bolshevik Party: Arrest of Eduard Limonov (2001–2003)

 After the arrest of the leader, members of the party started activities (including direct action stunts) against Putin's government.
 In 2002, members of the NBP participated in a common demonstration of far-left forces in a Moscow a demonstration called Anticapitalism-2002.
 National Bolsheviks clashed with riot police.
 In 2003, Limonov was released from Lefortovo Prison.

 In opposition to the government (2004–2007)

 Since 2004, the NBP has formed alliances with other opposition forces, both far-left and right-wing.
 In 2004, Limonov signed the declaration titled "Russia without Putin."
 In August 2006, an anti-Limonovist faction of the NBP that was right-wing formed the National Bolshevik Front.

 The NBP became a prominent member of The Other Russia coalition of opposition parties.
 In 2007, the NBP members took part in a Dissenters' March and other subsequent demonstrations against the government.

 Outlawed and aftermath (2007–2010)

-The NBP was banned by a Russian lower court in June 2005, but the Russian Supreme Court overturned that ban on 16 August 2005.
+The NBP was banned by a Russian lower court in June 2005; the Russian Supreme Court overturned that ban on 16 August 2005.
 In November 2005, the Russian Supreme Court upheld a ban on the party on the grounds that the NBP called itself a political party without being registered as such.
 On 7 August 2007, the Russian Supreme Court confirmed the decision of the Moscow City Court of 19 April to ban the party as an extremist organization.

 In 2009, NBP members took part in Strategy-31, a series of civic protests in support of the right to peaceful assembly.

-In July 2010, the National Bolsheviks founded a new political party, The Other Russia.
+In July 2010, the National Bolsheviks founded a new political party, The Other Russia of E. V. Limonov.